 After all the promises, pledges Rajasthan government has made before the prospective investors in road shows, now it's the time to set up a strong foundation on which the castle of investment can be built.
 Ajitabh Sharma is doing exactly the same.

-Over the last few weeks, people have seen Ajitabh Sharma, in a corporate czar look, pushing hard advantages of investing in Rajasthan through point presentations.
+Over the last few weeks, people have seen Ajitabh Sharma, in a corporate czar look, pushing hard advantages of investing in Rajasthan through power point presentations.
 Now he has changed his avatar and is playing the role of a policy maker putting his reading glasses on.

 Sharma is busy giving final touches to policies which can facilitate the investment in the state.
 There are as many as 20 policies in the making apart from Rajasthan Investment Promotion Scheme (RIPS) – which is already out of the stable.